CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/10-document-intelligence.md

     >**Note:** Keep Document Intelligence Studio open.

 ### Task 2: Analyze a receipt in Document Intelligence Studio

+In this task, you will learn how to analyze a receipt in **Document Intelligence Studio** to extract key information such as items, prices, and totals using AI-based document processing.

 You are now ready to analyze a receipt for the fictitious Northwind Traders retail company.